 How to build a quantitative decision matrix

-A quantitative decision matrix is useful when the decision you are trying to make have measurable criteria.
+A quantitative decision matrix is useful when the decision you are trying to make has measurable criteria.
 You will be able to apply a numeric measurement to the criteria you are basing the decision on.
 This is an analytical approach that will help validate your decision-making process and narrow down your options.

 To build a quantitative decision matrix you can follow these steps:

-- List the potential decisions on the x axis
+- List the potential decisions on the x-axis

 - List the decision criteria on the y axis.
 These might be effort level, cost, time to implement, etc.